 Vehicles allowed after closing hours

-    Only registered campers and those involved in lawful fishing and boating activities are allowed in the park when it is closed for the night.
+Only registered campers and those involved in lawful fishing, boating, hunting, trapping or snowmobiling activities are allowed in the park when it is closed for the night.

 Daily Entrance License Expiration

 Daily entrance licenses expire at 11 p.m. on the day they are issued, or, if issued to registered campers, at 4 p.m. the following day.

 At Custer State Park, seven-day temporary licenses expire at 6 p.m. on the seventh day of the visitor's stay.

 Campsites must be re-registered or vacated by 4 p.m., except at Custer State Park where re-registration is required before noon.

 Check out time for camping cabins is noon.
 Checkout time for lodges is 11 a.m.